CFD Trading: A Complete Guide to Contracts For Difference

 Step 3: Choose Your Trading Methodology

-Now that you have the foundations in place, the next thing to think about is your trading methodology.
+Now that you have your CFD trading platform and all of the foundations in place, the next thing to think about when learning how to trade CFDs online is your trading methodology.
 With so many potential trades available across so many markets, it is important to have a plan of attack.

 Here are some of the elements to consider in your trading approach: